banner-kiwifruit2

 Total

-Chile is a competing Southern Hemisphere supplier and has negotiated free trade agreements with 12 countries including China, South Korea, Japan, the USA, Mexico, MERCOSUR countries (Brazil, Argentina, Paraguay, and Uruguay), and the EU.
-There were concerns that the trade advantage enjoyed by Chile will reduce prices in these markets and make it more difficult for New Zealand to compete, however the entry into force of the New Zealand-EU FTA will reduce barriers for New Zealand trade.
-Chile also wants to double kiwifruit export to India within next 2 to 3 years.
+Chile is a competing Southern Hemisphere supplier and had negotiated free trade agreements with twelve countries including China, South Korea, Japan, the USA, Mexico, MERCOSUR countries (Brazil, Argentina, Paraguay, and Uruguay), and the EU.
+Concerns that the trade advantage enjoyed by Chile would reduce prices in these markets and make it more difficult for New Zealand to compete have been alleviated with the entry into force of the New Zealand-EU FTA which will significantly reduce barriers for New Zealand trade.
+Chile also wants to double kiwifruit export to India within the next 2 to 3 years.

 Country